Queen Inmok: Life as queen consort

-Lady Kim was later chosen and arranged to marry King Seonjo, and became Queen Consort in 1602 at age of 19 after King Seonjo’s first Queen consort, Queen Uiin died in 1600.
-The king himself at the time was 32 years her senior and was older than her parents; her mother being 7 years and her father being 10 years his juniors.
-This marriage was considered the second oldest marriage with Queen Jeongsun’s and King Yeongjo’s having a 51 year age gap being the first.
+Lady Kim was later chosen and arranged to marry King Seonjo to become his Queen Consort in 1602 at age of 19 after King Seonjo's first Queen consort, Queen Uiin died in 1600.
+The king himself at the time was 32 years her senior and was older than her parents; her mother being 5 years and her father being 10 years his juniors.
+This marriage was considered the second oldest marriage with Queen Jeongsun's and King Yeongjo's having a 51 year age gap being the first.

 After becoming Queen, her father was given the royal title, Internal Prince Yeonheung (연흥부원군, Yeonheung Buwongun), and her mother was given the royal title, Internal Princess Consort Gwangsan (광산부부인, Gwangsan Bubuin).

 By the time she was named Queen Consort, her husband had already appointed Prince Gwanghae as his Heir to the throne as Queen Uiin died without issue.
 Gwanghae was the second son of Seonjo, born to Royal Noble Consort Gong of the Gimhae Kim clan, the King's senior 1st rank concubine.
 Gwanghae acted as the de facto ruler of the Joseon Dynasty during Japanese invasions of Korea from 1592 until 1598.

 In 1603, the Queen gave birth to Princess Jeongmyeong.
 She birthed another princess in 1604 but that child died in infancy that same year.
 In 1606, the Queen gave birth to a son, Yi Ui, later honoured as Grand Prince Yeongchang.
 According to Gyechuk Ilgi, Gwanghae and his in-laws were greatly agitated because they believe Gwanghae's position as heir to the throne was threatened, because according to the law, the Queen's son had higher rank and better claim in the succession than a concubine's son.
 Seonjo and a few of his supporters had plans to push his legitimate son as heir, but Gwanghae soon found out and Seonjo was unable to enact this change due to his unexpected death.